diegosaxo23/lab-x64dbg-dynamic-analysis/docs/01-methodology_en.md

 8. Return to the caller and identify the decision block.
 9. Document the result with screenshots and comments.

-## Why this methodology is useful

-This approach is useful because it avoids starting the debugger without context.
-Even a small pre-analysis provides an initial hypothesis and makes it easier to choose where to stop execution.

-In this lab, that hypothesis was simple: the input would be processed in a function called `validate_code`, and the returned value would later be checked in a comparison block.

 ## What x64dbg contributes